mjoblin/netmomo/README.md

 NetDumpling eaters are the websocket clients receiving packet sniffing information from the NetDumplings back-end (via the `shifty` websocket server that they all connect to).
-This shows netmomo and another client called 'printer' (a NetDumplings commandline helper tool).
+This shows netmomo and another client called 'dumplingprinter' (a NetDumplings commandline helper tool).

 <img alt="system status" width="800" src="../screenshots/screenshots/systemstatus_eaters.png">